waozixyz/kryon/docs/krb_source_spec.md

     *   Files use the `.krb` extension.
     *   Optimized for parsing and rendering on resource-constrained systems.

-3.  **Kryon Compiler (`kryonc`)**:
+3.  **Kryon Compiler (`kryc`)**:
     *   Translates `.kry` source files into `.krb` binary files.
+    *   Processes `.kry` `Define` blocks by serializing them into the `Component Definition Table` in the `.krb` file.
-    *   Expands `.kry` `Define` component usage into standard KRB elements.
+    *   Translates `.kry` component usage (e.g., `<MyComponent>`) into a **single placeholder KRB element** in the main UI tree.
+This placeholder contains references and instance-specific properties.
     *   Maps standard `.kry` properties to standard KRB properties.
-    *   **Crucially, encodes component-specific properties (like `position` from a `TabBar`) declared in `.kry` `Properties` blocks into the KRB `Custom Properties` section for later interpretation.**
+    *   **Crucially, encodes component-specific properties (like `position` from a `TabBar`) declared in `.kry` `Properties` blocks, as well as a conventional identifier like `_componentName`, into the KRB `Custom Properties` section of the *placeholder element* for later runtime interpretation during component instantiation.**

 **Runtime Expectation:** Runtimes parsing `.krb` files must understand the standard elements and properties defined here.
-KRB v0.3 introduces an optional **Custom Properties** section within Element Blocks.
-This allows compilers to embed application-specific key-value data (like `position="bottom"` originating from a custom `.kry` component like `<TabBar>`) directly into the KRB. **Crucially, the interpretation and handling of these Custom Properties is the responsibility of the specific runtime environment.** Standard runtimes might ignore custom properties they don't recognize.
-Compiler expansion (`Define` in `.kry`) that resolves components entirely into standard elements *without* relying on runtime interpretation of custom properties remains the recommended approach for maximum portability, but this Custom Properties mechanism enables runtime-specific handling when required.
+KRB v0.3 introduced an optional **Custom Properties** section within Element Blocks.
+For `.kry` `Define`d components, the primary mechanism is runtime instantiation.
+The compiler writes component definitions to the `Component Definition Table`.
+Usages of these components in `.kry` become placeholder elements in the main KRB tree.
+These placeholders use `Custom Properties` (e.g., `_componentName` and instance-specific values for declared properties) to instruct the runtime on how to instantiate and configure the component from its definition.
+The interpretation and handling of these Custom Properties, and the instantiation process itself, are the responsibility of the specific runtime environment.
+Standard runtimes might ignore custom properties they don't recognize if they are not related to component instantiation or features they support.

 ## Design Goals
 *   **Universal Compatibility**: Works across diverse computing environments, including 8-bit systems.